DevAgnihotri/MCA_Sem_2/DSA/Unit5.md

 ### Q1.
 Write down the algorithm of Floyd-Warshall to compute all-pair shortest paths in a graph.
 Also, apply it on a given graph.

-**Question 1: Write down the algorithm of Floyd-Warshall to compute all-pair shortest paths in a graph.
-Also, apply it on a given graph.**

 ### Floyd-Warshall Algorithm
 (https://www.youtube.com/watch?v=DCDwITxLUZc&ab_channel=XtraLectures)
 #### Introduction